patractlabs/europa/README.md

 Nov 12 17:21:32.267  INFO Instant Seal success: CreatedBlock { hash: 0x0109608217316a298c88135cf39a87cc31c37729fbe567b4a1a9f8dcdb81ebeb, aux: ImportedAux { header_only: false, clear_justification_requests: false, needs_justification: false, bad_justification: false, needs_finality_proof: false, is_new_best: true } }
 ```

-More operations please refers to the doc [basic.md](./doc/basic.md)
+More operations please refers to the doc [Europa-CLI](https://docs.patract.io/en/europa/intro/europa-cli)

-## Plan
+## Plan/Reports
-1. v0.1: Have an independent runtime environment to facilitate more subsequent expansion directions. (finish)
+1. v0.1: An independent runtime environment as the foundation for future developments (finished)

-    The independent runtime environment of excluded nodes can be expanded more without the constraints of the node environment and WASM compilation, and can be easily integrated with other components.
-In this version, it is more like simulating the Ganache project in Ethereum ecosystem, enabling contract developers to develop without having to build a contract blockchain.
-Developers can quickly fire up a personal Substrate chain, which can be used to run tests, execute commands, and inspect state while controlling how the chain operates.
+    The independent runtime environment of Europa's exclusive node can be futher expanded without the constraints of the node environment and WASM runtime, and can be easily integrated with other components.
+In v0.1, it is more like simulating the Ganache project in Ethereum ecosystem, enabling contract developers to develop with a pre-built blockchain designed for contract development.
+Developers can quickly fire up a personal Substrate chain, which can be used to run tests, execute commands, and inspect state changes with full control of the blockchain through RPCs.
+    For more details, please refer to [Report v0.1](https://docs.patract.io/en/europa/reports/v0.1Report)

-2. v0.2: Modify at contract module level to provide more information. (finish)
+2. v0.2: `pallet-contract` modification to provide more information. (finish)

-    In this version, we will fork the pallet-contracts module for secondary development.
-We will strengthen the part of the error notification for contract developers, such as providing:
+    In this version, we forked the `pallet-contracts` module for the part of the error logging for contract developers, such as :
-    * WASM stack traces, the function call stack during WASM contract execution;
+    * WASM back trace, the function call stack during WASM contract execution;
     * Contracts stack traces, the call stack of a contract calling another contract;
     * Console.log, provides libraries and methods to print command lines during contract development;
     * Strengthen the error type and error display of the contract module;
-    * Simple integration with Redspot; (not yet)
+    * Integration with Redspot;

-3. v0.3: Improve the development experience, strengthen collaboration with other tools, and extend the sandbox to be compatible with other runtime modules. (in future)
+3. v0.3: Improve the development experience, better integration with other tools, and extend the sandbox to be compatible with other runtime modules. (under development)

-    * Strengthen the integration with Redspot
+    * Better integration with Redspot
-    * Strengthen the integration with polkadot.js.org/apps to achieve complete RPC support
+    * Better integration with polkadot.js.org/apps to achieve complete RPC support
     * Support status data query